 June 1: Application deadline for students interested in the International Undergraduate Merit Scholarship (IUMS) for fall term

-As the #1 public institution in the state and a nationally ranked public university, UT makes a difference in people’s lives through research, leadership, and service.
+As the top public institution in the state and a nationally ranked public university, UT makes a difference in people’s lives through research, leadership,and service.

 Academics and career preparation

 UT’s 360+ undergraduate programs are taught by professors who are experts in their respective fields.
-Our programs emphasize learning through experience, encourage global perspectives, and foster leadership potential.
-Because our region is home to major research institutions and national and international corporations, students have world-class internship and career opportunities.
+Our programs emphasize learning through experience, encouraging global perspectives and fostering leadership potential.
+Because our region is home tomajor research institutions and national and international corporations, students have world-class internship and career opportunities.

-Fiske Guide to Colleges rates UT one of the nation’s “best and most interesting” schools.
-Their 2018 guide recognizes our Architecture, Business, Communication, Engineering, Nursing, Psychology, and Social Work programs, as well as our Sustainability major and Leadership Studies minor.
+Fiske Guide to Colleges rates UT asone of the nation’s “best and most interesting” schools.
+Their 2018 guide recognizes our Architecture, Business, Communication, Engineering, Nursing, Psychology, and Social Work programs as well as our Sustainability major and Leadership Studies minor.

-The University co-manages the Oak Ridge National Laboratory (ORNL), the Department of Energy’s largest science and energy laboratory.
-UT has five joint institutes with ORNL and 15 joint UT-ORNL Governor’s Chairs—including top researchers in advanced manufacturing, advanced materials, biological sciences, energy sciences, nuclear security, and urban design.
+The University comanages Oak Ridge National Laboratory (ORNL), the Department of Energy’s largest science and energy laboratory.
+UT has five joint institutes with ORNL and 14 joint UT–ORNL Governor’s Chairs—including top researchers in advanced manufacturing, advanced materials, biological sciences, energy sciences, nuclear security, and urban design.

 Our campus, located next to downtown Knoxville, is an energetic environment where students live, learn, and play.
 If you like outdoor adventure, the Tennessee River runs by campus, and we’re a short drive from the Great Smoky Mountains National Park.

-About 7,000 students live in 12 on-campus residence halls.
-More than 20 Living and Learning Communities bring students together for a common purpose through an educational living experience.
+About 7,500 students live in 12 on-campus residence halls.
+More than 20 living and learning communities bring students together for a common purpose through an educational living experience.

-Our athletic teams are part of the highly competitive Southeastern Conference.
-UT’s 18 men’s and women’s NCAA Division I intercollegiate teams have won 23 national championships and 195 regular season and tournament SEC championship titles.
+Our athletic teams are part of thehighly competitive Southeastern Conference.
+UT’s 18 men’s and women’s NCAA Division I intercollegiate teams have won 23 national championships and 196 regular season and tournament SEC championship titles.

-We are known as “the Volunteers” (Vols for short) because of our history and our commitment to leadership and service.
-We hope you’ll join us because there has never been a better time to be a Volunteer.
+We are known as “the Volunteers” (Vols for short) because of our history and commitment to leadership and service.
+We hope you’ll join us, because there has never been a better time to be a Volunteer.